He’s seen me at my worst and he still loves me.

 He’s seen me when I’m puffy faced and snotty from crying, when I’m depressed and unshowered, when I’ve just come from a run and am absolutely disgusting.
 I never check the mirror to make sure I look okay when I’m about to see him.
 I never worry that he’s mad at me, or read his texts to my friends in an attempt to examine his feelings.
 I know he’ll always love me.

-My boyfriend is the one I want to dress up for, curl my hair for, and sit across from at a restaurant.
+No matter how amazing my bestie is – and he is – my boyfriend is the one I want to dress up for, curl my hair for, and hold hands with at the movies.
 He’s the one I want to impress, and the only person I ever want to do naughty things with.
 The butterflies I got the first time he kissed me are the same ones I still get thinking about kissing him now.
 I don’t want that feeling to ever go away.
-I want us to make an effort for each other, and feel just a little bit nervous before date night.
+I want us to make an effort for each other, and to always feel just a little bit nervous before date night.

 I know it’s healthy to have lots of different people in your life, and for them all to serve different purposes.
 No one person can be all things to someone else.
 But maybe because I haven’t had a successful long-term relationship, I don’t know what ‘normal’ is supposed to look like when it comes to a primary intimate partner.